Salman-24/flask_todolist/README.md

-# flask_todolist
+# Flask based to-do list:

- This is a flask based to-do list application
+This is an application built by me using flask while completing the flask curriculum from Freecodecamp.